 You may want to join a support group to help you and your child manage the disease.
 Crohn's & Colitis Foundation of America (CCFA) is one of such groups.
 CCFA offers a list of resources, a database of doctors who specialize in treating Crohn disease, information about local support groups, and a website for teens - www.crohnscolitisfoundation.org.

 Your child's provider may give them some medicines to help relieve their symptoms.
 Based on how severe their ulcerative colitis is and how they respond to treatment, they may need to take one or more of these medicines:

-- Anti-diarrhea drugs can help when she has bad diarrhea.
+- Anti-diarrhea drugs can help when they have bad diarrhea.
 You can buy loperamide (Imodium) without a prescription.
 Always talk to their provider before using these drugs.